Vito Roberto Palazzolo: Money laundering accusations

-In Italy he was charged for the same offences in the procedures against the Italian end of the Pizza Connection.
+In Italy, he was charged for the same offences in the procedures against the Italian end of the Pizza Connection.
 An arrest warrant was issued in April 1984 by prosecuting magistrate Giovanni Falcone requesting Palazzolo's extradition.
 The extradition was refused because he was already on trial before the Swiss courts.
-In March 1992 a criminal court in Rome convicted Palazzolo for the crime of "association with the purpose of financing for narcotics trafficking" and sentenced him to two years.
+In March 1992, a criminal court in Rome convicted Palazzolo for the crime of "association with the purpose of financing for narcotics trafficking" and sentenced him to two years.
 He was acquitted on the charge of Mafia association, however, because the fact "did not exist".
-The conviction was suspended, because Palazzolo had already served three years in prison in Switzerland, for the same facts.
+The conviction was suspended because Palazzolo had already served three years in prison in Switzerland for the same facts.

-At the time, the United States Federal Bureau of Investigation (FBI) considered him to be one of the top seven in the Sicilian Cosa Nostra.Palazzolo top mafioso – FBI, Daily Dispatch, October 13, 1998 However, he is never mentioned as a member of the top echelon of Cosa Nostra in court sentences and academic studies.
+At the time, the United States Federal Bureau of Investigation (FBI) considered him to be one of the top seven in the Sicilian Cosa Nostra.
+However, he is never mentioned as a member of the top echelon of Cosa Nostra in court sentences and academic studies.
 State witness Antonino Giuffrè claimed that the Sicilian Mafia's interests in the drug trade in Venezuela, Brazil, Mexico, Canada and the Far East were managed by Palazzolo.
 Giuffrè's claim could not be substantiated.